hamidrezaen/hamidrezaen/README.md

 ## Hello 👋

-Name: Hamidreza.<br>
+I'm Hamidreza.<br>
-Currently Learning: Machine Learning (especially Machine Vision) and Computer Networks.<br>
+I like to Learn about Probability Statistics, Machine Learning and Computer Networks.<br>
 Oh, and by the way, I'm a Computer Science student at IUST.
 <!--
 **hamidrezaen/hamidrezaen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.